CalamityAdam/iot/rails/readings/postman.md

 # Postman

-Postman is a handy Chrome extension we will be using for the next couple days to test our routes and controller actions.
+Postman is a handy web app we will be using for the next couple days to test our routes and controller actions.

-The Postman extension should already be installed on all a/A machines, but if you would like to install it on your personal machine, download it [here][download_link].
+The Postman app should already be installed on all a/A machines, but if you would like to install it on your personal machine, download it [here][download_link].

 ## Making requests